box/brainy/README.md

 ## Differences from Smarty

+While Brainy will work as a drop-in replacement for Smarty in most applications, there are some differences that may make it difficult to switch.

 ### Incompatibilities

-- Arbitrary PHP is disallowed.
+- Inline and arbitrary PHP is disallowed for security reasons.
   - PHP tags: `<?php ?>`
   - Shorthand PHP tags: `<? ?>`
   - ASP tags: `<% %>`